 Read Alvaro's story

 I have always liked the idea of working for a trading enterprise, but initially I only knew a little about the industry.
 Now I know a lot more.
 During my time at OSTC, it’s been great to learn so much and I’ve also enjoyed working with all the different people in our office.

-It can be frustrating, especially when the market goes against you and you have to make important decisions quickly.
+It can be frustrating, especially when the markets goes against you and you have to make important decisions quickly.
 The secret is to be consistent, apply yourself and be passionate about your work.

 If I wasn’t a trader, I’d like to think I’d be a musician!

 The hardest thing in trading, is to keep consistency over several months.
 Lots of things can happen and you need to keep patient, work hard and be disciplined.
 In reality, I don’t think the market news is important for my trading.
 I just try to focus on the price action.